git-pull/website/code_explorer/django-vs-flask.rst

        `RQ`_), and `replicated databases`_.
 Computational heavy backend services are done elsewhere and use different tools (kafka, hadoop, spark, Elasticsearch, etc).

-Django use :func:`~importlib.import_module` to turn a string into a :ref:`module <tut-modules>`.
+Django uses :func:`~importlib.import_module` to turn a string into a :ref:`module <tut-modules>`.
 It's kind of like an ``eval``, but strictly for importing. `It happens here <https://github.com/django/django/blob/1.11.2/django/conf/__init__.py#L110>`_.